 Before you begin this repair, you will first want to make sure you properly diagnose what is going on.
 Is it just one door that doesn’t work?
 Is it only the key fob?
 Once you know these answers, find the section below that corresponds to your issue.

-All Doors/Multiple Doors Fail to Lock/Unlock
+All Doors/Multiple Doors Fail To Lock/Unlock

 When you have multiple doors failing to lock/unlock, you are probably facing either a blown fuse or a larger electrical issue.
 Start with the easy culprit, the fuse.
 Looking at your owner’s manual or the fuse box, you should find a fuse related to the door locks.
 Pulling this fuse out and replace it with the same exact one.

-If changing the fuse doesn’t work, then unfortunately, you probably have a larger electrical issue.
+If changing the fuse doesn’t work, then, unfortunately, you probably have a larger electrical issue.
 In this case, the wisest course of action is to bring it to your local Toyota mechanic to have it looked at.
 The electrical system is complex and diagnosing it yourself can be a nightmare.

-One Door Fails to Lock/Unlock
+One Door Fails To Lock/Unlock

 If you only have one door causing the issue, you most likely have a bad actuator.
-The actuator is the motor which powers the door lock system in the door.
+The actuator is the motor that powers the door lock system in the door.
 Over time, this motor will give out through normal wear and tear.